-The development of the Chardon-dryer was started with the goal of finding an economically viable method to dry ‘wet biomass’.
-This biomass, with moisture contents up to 92% is highly perishable and typically found in agricultural waste streams.
+The development of the Chardon-dryer was started in 2018 aiming for an economically viable method to dry ‘wet biomass’.
+This biomass, with moisture contents of up to 92%, is highly perishable and typically found in agricultural waste streams.
 This material can currently only be converted into compost.
-If properly dried, the materials can be stored for long periods of time and are also easier to convert into biobased products.
+If properly dried, the materials can be stored for long periods of time without degradation and are also easier to convert into biobased products.

-Development of the Chardon-dryer was commenced in 2018, and has since then seen a gradual upscaling of both the engineering team and prototypes involved.
-This has led to a containerized (20ft) system currently tested and further refined on site of a paper mill, studying the drying of fresh biomass as wel as the potential of drying high grade reject fibres for re-use.
-This prototype will be further tested and improved upon till summer 2021 and can remove between 50 and 70 liters of water per hour*.
+Development of the Chardon-dryer commenced in 2018, and has since then seen a gradual upscaling of both the engineering team and prototypes involved.
+This has led to a containerized (20ft) system, constructed and tested at sites of a paper mill (drying paper reject) and a biomass plant (drying various kinds of biomass) in the province of Gelderland.
+Starting fall ’21 the initial full scale prototype will be translated into a commercial prototype suitable for on-site testing with potential customers.
 Eventually, systems with up to 10 times this drying capacity will be developed.
 The modular design eases the upscaling dramatically.